14 Combined Loads

 𝜎(bending) = Bending stress in the longitudinal direction [Pa, psi]

-MV = Bending moment around the vertical axis [N⸱m, lb⸱in.]
+MV = Bending moment around the vertical axis of the cross-section [N⸱m, lb⸱in.]

-MH = Bending moment around the horizontal axis [N⸱m, lb⸱in.]
+MH = Bending moment around the horizontal axis of the cross-section [N⸱m, lb⸱in.]

 dH = Horizontal distance between the point of interest on the cross-section and the V axis [m, in.]